 The bright neon colors in the Karma Kids Box Set are a hit with our kid testers.
 The highly pigmented formula is also one of the longest-lasting lacquers of the group.
 Comdoit Nail Wraps surprised us with their durability.
 The pliable plastic material holds tightly to your nail beds until you chose to remove them.

 Flashy nails are fun for kids and parents alike, and doing at-home manicures can be a great shared activity.
-However, it is good to be mindful of what chemicals you and your child encounter from day to day.
-Some kids' nail polishes are better than others, and we examined each formula's performance and health aspects to help you make an informed decision.
+However, it is good to be mindful of what chemicals you and your child encounter from day-to-day.
+Some kids' nail polishes are better than others, and we examined each formula's performance and ingredients to help you make an informed decision.

 — Abriah Wofford